b. Patrick Peter Owen Adams, 17th March 1950, Harlem, New York City, New York State, U.S.A.

 Born Patrick Peter Owen Adams on 17th March, 1950, in New York City, Adams' childhood was spent singing in choirs and attending concerts at the legendary Apollo Theatre.

-When he was a youngster, Adams' father bought him a trumpet.
+When he was a youngster, Patrick's father bought him a trumpet.

-In his teens, Adams began playing guitar and writing songs.
+In his teens, Patrick began playing guitar and writing songs.

 He honed his arranging skills by dissecting the song structure and arrangement patterns of the records he heard on the radio.